BEagle1984/silverback/docs/concepts/broker/kafka/kafka-events.md

 # Kafka Events

-The underlying library ([Confluent.Kafka](https://github.com/confluentinc/confluent-kafka-dotnet)) uses some events to let you catch important information and interact with the partitions assignment process.
+The underlying library ([Confluent.Kafka](https://github.com/confluentinc/confluent-kafka-dotnet)) uses some events to let you catch important information, interact with the partitions assignment process, etc.

 Silverback proxies those events to give you full access to those features.